MooersLab/writingLogTemplate/README.md

 - Future additions and tangents
 - Guidelines, checklists, protocols, and helpful tips

-The subsections of these four sections are shown below.
+The subsections of these five sections are shown below.

 ## Project initiation